eruszczak/movie-website/README.md

 * TMDB - great service for getting movie/tv data.
 Previously I have used OMDB API but they went private.
 TMDB allows for hotlinking posters so I don't have to store them on my VPS (which is really helpful because I don't have a storage for that because now I have a lot of more titles and use 4 different poster sizes for each)
 * Let's Encrypt for SSL certificate
 * Jquery sortable for reordering favourite list
-* http://avatars.adorable.io/ for cool placeholder images
+* http://avatars.adorable.io/ for cool placeholder avatars
 * https://www.toptal.com/designers/subtlepatterns/ for a placeholder poster images
 * fabric - for ease work with command line
 * decouple - for hiding private variables from setting files